CHILDREN’S REPUBLIC: JANUSZ KORCZAK IN WARSAW

 Two hundred meters distanced from this memorial plate, another monument to Janusz Korczak in Warsaw, pays tribute to an appraised pediatrician.
-The architectural composition, inaugurated in 2006 (Symbolically on June 1, the International Children’s day), depicts professor Korczak with six children standing on a small hill, paved with bricks from the warsaw streets.
-The doctor and his orphans stand beneath two symbolic trees, which offshoots form a silhouette of Jewish menorah.
+The architectural composition, inaugurated in 2006 (Symbolically on June 1, International Children’s day), depicts professor Korczak with six children standing on a small hill, paved with bricks from the warsaw streets.
+The doctor and his orphans stand beneath two symbolic trees, which offshoots form a silhouette of a Jewish menorah.

-THE LAST DAY OF JANUSZ KORCZAK
+THE LAST DAY AND DEATH OF JANUSZ KORCZAK

-In the space of almost three years of occupation, the physical well-being of professor Korczak had been materially worsening and the age-related changes had become more intense in virtue of pathological malnutrition and psychological depression.
+In the space of almost three years of occupation, the physical well-being of professor Korczak had been materially worsening and the age-related changes had become more intense by virtue of pathological malnutrition and psychological depression.
 An elderly doctor apprehended the approach of death, the fact he used to underline on the pages of one’s notebook.
 Along with that, Korczak hated the idea that his death would leave the orphans without care.
-On July 22, 1942, the birthday of Janusz Korczak, the head of the Warsaw Judenrat Adam Czerniakow worriedly witnessed the besiege of the so-called ‘small ghetto’ with armed units and he accepted the German ultimatum to ‘send’ all the Jews in the ghetto, regardless of sex and age, ‘to the east’.
+On July 22, 1942, the birthday of Janusz Korczak, the head of the Warsaw Judenrat Adam Czerniakow worriedly witnessed the besiege of the so-called ‘small ghetto’ with armed units and he accepted the German ultimatum to ‘send’ all the Jews in the ghetto, regardless of sex and age, ‘to the East’.
 All while the residents were trying to figure out the meaning of the crimeful nazi euphemism, the first list of 6000 doomed men, women, and children were to be executed.
 The Germans made an ambivalent response to Czerniakow’s appeal to exclude children from the evacuation lists.

 In late July 1942 doctor Korczak had to experience a round-up at the height of one of the scheduled mass actions for deportation.
-The elderly professor had a close shave of being bustled into a cattle-box unless a Jewish policeman picked him out of the crowd and assisted in getting out.
+The elderly professor had a close shave of being bustled into a cattle box unless a Jewish policeman picked him out of the crowd and assisted him in getting out.
 With one’s eyes open to the grave persistence of the day-to-day deportations by the Germans, Korczak gave it try to incept an idea (with a help of his acquaintance in Judenrat) of forming a tailored enterprise with his orphans as workers.
 The very last day of the well-known pediatrician and literator did not slip into historical obscurity insomuch as a number of witnesses (who survived the war and someone who did not) have left recollections about the sorrowful march of doctor Korczak and his orphans towards Umschlagplatz.
-Along with that the date of this expulsion from Sienna 16 and the last trip to Treblinka death camp is a matter of dispute between 5 and 6 August 1942.
+Along with that the date of this expulsion from Sienna 16 and the last trip to the Treblinka death camp is a matter of dispute between 5 and 6 August 1942.

 On his last day professor, Korczak awoke with the dawn as per usual.
 In dramatic contrast to 1939, 1940, and 1941 and the former German notifications in advance, the liquidation of the Warsaw ghetto was put into execution on a shocking basis for any taken area.
-On that day, the Germans made their mind to ‘evacuate’ child care center of the ‘small ghetto’.
+On that day, the Germans made up their mind to ‘evacuate’ the child care center of the ‘small ghetto’.
 In this vein, a whistle and the German “Alle Juden Raus!”
 (All Jews out) were to be noticed far more beyond Sienna 16.
 The citizens of the ‘Children’s Republic’ were given fifteen minutes of closure time.
 A column of 192 children and ten adults (a few of them were themselves the former educatees of the orphanage) with doctor Korczak in the head (on his last day he wore his old army uniform), made a move across the streets of the ghetto.

-A woebegone procession of the Children’s orphanage from Siena 16 cut across the so-called ‘small ghetto’ a few stones’ throw away from the ‘Bersohn and Bauman children’s hospital’ and made its way to the infamous wooden footbridge, known as the ‘Bridge of sighs’ to cross the Chlodna street, a few buildings next to their former shelter at Chlodna 33.
-Once found ourselves on the streets of ‘large ghetto’, a little army of Korczak took course along Karmelicka, then Dzielna (passing the Pawiak prison) and Zamenhofa, and finally, crossed two cordons at Stawki street to be pushed to the ‘Umschlagplatz’.
+A woebegone procession of the Children’s orphanage from Siena 16 cut across the so-called ‘small ghetto’ a few stone’s throw away from the ‘Bersohn and Bauman children’s hospital’ and made its way to the infamous wooden footbridge, known as the ‘Bridge of sighs’ to cross the Chlodna street, a few buildings next to their former shelter at Chlodna 33.
+Once found ourselves on the streets of the ‘large ghetto’, a little army of Korczak took course along Karmelicka, then Dzielna (passing the Pawiak prison) and Zamenhofa, and finally, crossed two cordons at Stawki street to be pushed to the ‘Umschlagplatz’.
 According to different preserved recollections on witnessing the column, the total march from Sienna 16 to the destination point lasted from two to four hours.
-The famous polish pianist and the holocaust survivor Wladyslaw Szpilman and Irena Sendler were among those, who had come in view of the event.
+The famous Polish pianist and holocaust survivor Wladyslaw Szpilman and Irena Sendler were among those, who had come in view of the event.